-Residents in our NICU gain excellent experiences in neonatal resuscitation and neonatal critical care as Women’s and Children’s Hospital cares for many high-risk pregnancies.
+Residents in our Level III NICU gain excellent experiences in neonatal resuscitation and neonatal critical care as Women’s Hospital cares for many high-risk pregnancies.
 Additionally, our neonatal critical care transport team transfers preterm infants by ground and air to the hospital each day from all over the state of Missouri.
 As such, more than 500 infants are admitted to the NICU each year.

-The NICU teaching service includes an attending neonatologist, one or two senior residents and one or two interns.
+The NICU teaching service includes an attending neonatologist, neonatal nurse practitioners, one or two senior residents, and one or two interns.
+Neonatal nurse practitioners are present 24/7 to assist residents with taking care of neonates and performing procedures.
 As the NICU is a favorite rotation for medical students, there is often a fourth-year medical student on service.
 All residents work six days per week.
-We also have a non-teaching service for level II newborns that is staffed by attending neonatologists and neonatal nurse practitioners.
+We also have a non-teaching service for level II newborns that is staffed by attending neonatologists.

-The Pediatric rotation involves the inpatient care of general pediatric and specialty care patients on our pediatric and adolescent floors.
-There are two inpatient teaching teams, each of which includes an attending pediatric hospitalist, a senior resident and one or two interns.
+The pediatric inpatient rotation involves the care of general pediatric and specialty care patients on our pediatric floor.
+There are two inpatient teaching teams, each of which includes an attending pediatric hospitalist, a senior resident, and one or two interns.
 Additionally, there are usually one or two fourth-year medical students and several third-year medical students on each service.

-We strive for a multidisciplinary, family-centered approach to patient care, so there is very close interaction with Child Life specialists, social workers, nursing staff, therapy services, dietician, and speech pathologists on daily rounds.
-We conduct rounds at the bedside allowing for interaction with patients and their families.
+We strive for a multidisciplinary, family-centered approach to patient care.
+There is very close interaction with Child Life specialists, social workers, nursing staff, therapy services, dietician, and speech pathologists on daily rounds.
+We conduct rounds at the bedside, allowing for interaction with patients and their families.

 The call schedule is divided into a day and night shift system.
-One of the two day teams is on call from 6 a.m. to 5 p.m. each day.
-The night team, consisting of a senior resident and an intern, cover all overnight admissions.
+Inpatient teams are on call every other day, and call starts at 06:00 to 17:00.
+The night team consists of a senior resident and an intern who cover all overnight admissions.
 All residents on the pediatric floors will have four days off per month.
-The ward schedule is created so that senior residents have their days clustered into two “golden” off weekends during their rotation.
+Interns will not have any 24-hour shifts, and seniors will have one 24-hour shift every two weeks.